albertkjoller/QuotesNMovies/index.md

 <h3> Quotes'N'Movies in time </h3>
 <!-- RQ1 and RQ2 on a more complete level - time series -->

-As it turns out, this assumption is in fact true - Box Office revenue seem to follow trends in time.
-Initially, we see that the box office revenue peaks at the premiere date and decrease in kind of the same manner for most movies after the release.
+As it turns out, this assumption is in fact true - Box Office revenue seems to follow trends in time.
+Initially, we see that the box office revenue peaks at the premiere date and decreases in kind of the same manner for most movies after the release.
 Take your time, zoom in on the plot below and investigate it further yourself!
 {% include all_BoxOffice.html %}

-Additionally to the peak on the release date, it seems as most movies have minor periodic peaks that are still convincingly smaller than the release date peak yet are visible.
-It is observed that this trend can be generalized to all the regarded movies.
-Visualizing this trend within a weekly period, it seems like people favor to watch cinema movies in their weekend.
+Additionally to the peak on the release date, it seems as though most movies have minor periodic peaks that are still convincingly smaller than the release date peak.
+It is observable that this trend can be generalized to all the regarded movies.
+Visualizing this trend within a weekly period, it seems like people favor watching cinema movies on their weekends.
 {% include BoxOffice_dow.html %}

-Observing this trend, we start asking ourselves whether the relation between movies and quotes observed is also occuring when encountering temporal trends of ticket sales as well as the number of quotes and their positive/negative sentiment.
+Observing this trend, we start asking ourselves whether the relation between movies and quotes is also occurring when encountering temporal trends of both ticket sales and the number of quotes and their positive/negative sentiment.
 Let's dive into it and start with an example!

-Imagine you read the daily news papers this morning and read several people expressing their opinion on the new Star Wars VII movie.
-Later this week you decide to validate and end up watching the movie in the cinema.
-In relation to 'Star Wars VII - The Force Awankens', you were not alone - the ticket sales were affected by how the media covered Star Wars.
+Imagine you read the daily newspaper this morning and read several people expressing their opinion on the new Star Wars movie.
+Later this week you decide to validate the opinions in the newspaper and you go watch the movie for yourself.
+Concerning 'Star Wars VII - The Force Awakens', you were not alone - the ticket sales were affected by how the media covered Star Wars.

 {% include star_wars_quotes_box.html %}

-Is this just one isolated example or is the trend of quotes causing box office revenue in the temporal setting generalizable to movies in general?
+Is this just one isolated example or is the trend - of quotes causing box office revenue in the temporal setting - generalizable to other movies?

 Digging into the temporal relations for quotes and sentiments to the income from ticket sales reveals that the trend observed for Star Wars VII does not generalize to movies from the combined list of top 10 movies from each year.
-The daily number of quotes about a movie do have an impact on the box office sales for the movie for most of the considered movies - but not for all of them.
+The daily number of quotes about a movie does have an impact on the box office sales for the movie for most of the considered movies - but not for all of them.
 If you examine the bars below closely enough, you will be able to see that the Star Wars VII example is in fact true:

 {% include dailyNumQuotes_boxOffice.html %}

 This tendency is also seen when considering the daily sentiment of quotes related to box office sales.
-Here the daily incomes of the majority part of the considered movies are still caused by the total daily sentiment related to the movie.
-Generalizing this trend however becomes harder than for the number of quotes as the relation is not valid for a larger fraction of the considered movies:
+Here the daily incomes of the majority of the considered movies are still caused by the total daily sentiment related to the movie.
+Generalizing this trend, however, becomes harder than for the number of quotes as the relation is not valid for a larger fraction of the considered movies:

 {% include dailySent_boxOffice.html %}

-The tendency of quotes affecting box office sales when considering a temporal scale seem to suggest the same as when considering the totality of quotes and box office income - namely that box office sales are influenced by quotes and their sentiment.
-However, on the temporal level it is revealed that the trend is not general yet appears to be the case for the majority part of movies.
+The tendency of quotes affecting box office sales when considering a temporal scale seems to suggest the same as when considering the total number of quotes and box office income - namely that box office sales are influenced by quotes and their sentiment.
+However, on the temporal level, it is revealed that the trend is not general even though it appears to be the case for the majority part of movies.

 <!-- It is hard to generalize the temporal trend - meaning the number of days in between quote and ticket sale - on which the media coverage affected Star Wars VII.
 In spite of this -->